How to prevent hair loss in winter?

 Conclusion

-Which month sees the most hair loss?
+Which month is the most hair-losing month?

-When to worry about hair loss?
+When should you worry about hair loss?

 What deficiency causes hair loss?

-A lack of iron, vitamin B or sulfur amino acids can cause hair loss.
+A lack of iron, vitamin B, or sulfur amino acids can cause hair loss.

 Reading next